MHKace/Walkthroughs/Hacktify/HTML Injection.md

 <br>
 <img src="https://github.com/MHKace/Walkthroughs/assets/157091170/456af1bc-e142-416f-a71c-f3a8d50f1674"  > <br>
 We can see the value is reflected on the UI and also over the source code. <br><br>
-The next step we can do to test for HTML injection is to try a payload "&lt h1> MHKace &lt /h1>" in the search bar to check whether the user input HTML is being executed or not. <br>
+The next step we can do to test for HTML injection is to try a payload "&lt; h1> MHKace &lt; /h1>" in the search bar to check whether the user input HTML is being executed or not. <br>
 <img src="https://github.com/MHKace/Walkthroughs/assets/157091170/a847960b-e2b0-4bec-9e13-45ff3b75492c"  ><br>
 On using the payload we can observe the following response,<br>
 <img src="https://github.com/MHKace/Walkthroughs/assets/157091170/e2a57f48-b9e2-4c98-a683-1e0b8017c5f8"  >